 Students with a strong background in chemical engineering and a serious interest in research are encouraged to apply for admission to our graduate program.
-Applications for Fall (September) admission must be completed by January 1.
+Applications for Fall (September) admission must be received by January 1.
 (Early submission is encouraged.)
-The Spring (January) application deadline is October 15.
+The Spring (January) application must be received by October 15.
 Although most students start in the Fall, we occasionally offer a limited number of Spring appointments.

 Minimum admission requirements and average test scores

 1. A bachelor's degree with a strong background in chemical engineering from an approved (ABET-accredited) institution.
 International applicants must have a degree comparable to an approved U.S. bachelor's degree.

 2. A minimum undergraduate grade-point average (GPA) of 3.00 (on a 4.00 scale) on the equivalent of the last 60 semester hours (approximately two years of work).
 A GPA of 3.25 is required for majors other than chemical engineering.
 Most applicants accepted into the program have a GPA well above 3.5.

 3. We require Graduate Record Examinations (GRE) scores.
 The subject test is not required.
 Average scores of students admitted last year were verbal: 158, quantitative: 164, analytical writing: 4.3.